-What service is required - Ambulance/Paramedic, and also Police if there has been a criminal incident

-Full address of school: for example School name, address, Postcode etc.

-Full details about what has happened in the accident
+- What service is required Ambulance/Paramedic, and also Police if there has been a criminal incident - Full address of school: The Hart School, Penkridge Bank Road, Rugeley, Staffordshire, WS15 2UE - Full details about what has happened in the accident - The casualties full name, date of birth and address if required from SIMS

-- The casualties full name, date of birth and address if required from SIMS - Designate a different person to ring home and try and contact parents/carers (or friend/partner/parent if the casualty is a member of staff).
+3. Designate a different person to ring home and try and contact parents/carers (or friend/partner/parent if the casualty is a member of staff).
 This can be any office/reception staff who are available.
 This person will be 'the contactor'.